More information about Traffic Regulation Orders

 Cycling UK receives Traffic Regulation Orders (and other orders - e.g. those creating, diverting or extinguishing rights of way) from many local authorities around the country.
 Cycling UK's local campaigners are strongly encouraged to check on proposals for their area and respond if they affect cycling at all - either positively or negatively.
-We keep a list of the orders we receive here.

 What are Traffic Regulation Orders (TROs) and what do they do?